-Applicants must present one proof of Virginia Residency.
-Accepted documents must show the current street address (not PO Box or CSU Box) and include:
+Applicants must present two proofs of Virginia Residency.
+Accepted documents must show the current street address (not PO Box, CSU Box, or GSH box) and include:

 Proof of Social Security Number (you need one from this list only if you have a Social Security Number)

-Applicants must present one proof of SSN only if they have been issued a SSN.
+Applicants must present one proof of SSN only if they have been issued one.

-If you are 19 years old or older and you have never held a license issued by any state, U.S. territory, or foreign country, you must provide proof of successful completion of a state-approved driver education program or you must have held a learner's permit at least 60 days before you can take the road skills test.
+If you are 19 years old or older, you must provide proof of successful completion of a state-approved driver education program or you must have held a learner's permit at least 60 days before you can take the road skills test.
 When applying for a driver's license, you must complete an application (form DL 1M).
 You may complete this form before or after coming to the DMV.

 Renewing Your Driver's License or ID card After Graduation

 For additional information, contact:

 Department of Motor Vehicles Customer Service Center - Williamsburg

 5235 John Tyler Highway, Williamsburg, VA 23185